 Mid Range Budget:

-Grand Canyon Campgrounds & RV Park
+Grand Canyon Campgrounds and RV Park

 If you can’t find a hotel to fit your travel budget inside or near Grand Canyon National Park, you might consider camping or RV’ing instead.